docker/docs/desktop/hardened-desktop/admin-controls/index.md

 ### How do I set up and enforce Admin Controls?

 As an administrator, you first need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
-This is because your Docker Desktop users must authenticate to your organization for this configuration to take effect.
+This is because this feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

 Next, you must [create and configure the admin-settings.json file](configure-ac.md).

-Once this is done, Docker Desktop users receive the changed settings when they either quit, re-launch, and sign in to Docker Desktop, or launch and sign in to Docker Desktop for the first time.
+Once this is done, Docker Desktop users receive the changed settings when they either:
+- Quit, re-launch, and sign in to Docker Desktop
+- Launch and sign in to Docker Desktop for the first time

 Docker doesn't automatically mandate that developers re-launch and re-authenticate once a change has been made, so as not to disrupt your developers workflow.

 ### What do users see when the settings are enforced?